mirahumaira/CSC211H_MirHumaira_HonorsProject_Spring2021/README.md

 * After making the window and dialogues “frameless”, it was immovable, so a stacks -overflow answer was helpful.
 The credit is given as a comment in the code everywhere that specific code was used.

+# Accomplishments:

+* Succesfullly incorporated all major advanced programming techniques learnt in my 211H class.
+* Learnt QT framework and QT API

+# Future direction:

+I would like to create a map with the Farmers' Market locations plotted in it and link it in the app.